sourishg/jackal-navigation/doc/setup_guide.md

 options:
 - `-f=max_forward_vel`, specify maximum forward velocity
 - `-l=laser_scan_threshold`, specify a threshold for the number of laser points in front of the robot which determines whether there is an obstacle or not
+- `-c=forward_clearance`, the forward clearance for the robot (*e.g.* 1m forward clearance will make the robot stop if there's an obstacle within 1m)

 ### Drive modes